GradleUp/gratatouille/README.md

 internal fun cook(
     recipe: GInputFile,
     ingredients: Ingredients,
-    // outputFile will be exposed in registerCookTask(outputFile) so you can configure it
+    // ratatouille is exposed in registerCookTask(outputFile) so you can configure it
-    @GManuallyWired outputFile: GOutputFile
+    @GManuallyWired ratatouille: GOutputFile,
+    // leftovers is set to "build/gtask/cook/leftovers"
+    leftovers: GOutputFile,
 ) {
-    outputFile.writeText(// cook here!)
+    ratatouille.writeText(/* cook here! */)
 }
 ```